Safe & secure

 - Marginally Imperfect - some of our lenders may allow your credit file to be marginally imperfect (see how you can improve your credit score).

 Please note that your credit history goes back six years, so you cannot have any missed payment or defaults on your file during this period.

-The Financial Conduct Authority which regulates loans and credit agreements in the UK provides consumers the right to cancel a distance contract within 14 calendar days.
+- 14-days - the Financial Conduct Authority (FCA) which regulates loans and credit agreements in the UK provides consumers with the right to cancel a distance contract within 14 calendar days.

-In other words, if the loan is cancelled within 14 days of signing the loan agreement, then the loan agreement can be terminated and your liability as a loan backer ends.
+- Loan Can Be Ended - if the loan is canceled within 14 days of signing the loan agreement, then the loan agreement can be terminated and your liability as a loan backer ends.

-If this 14-day window has been missed, at the time of writing none of our lenders will allow a loan guarantor to be removed from a loan agreement once it has been signed, so the only option would be to terminate the loan agreement by fully re-paying the loan.
+- At the time of writing, none of our lenders will allow a guarantor to be removed from a loan agreement once it has been signed, so the only option would be to terminate the loan agreement by fully repaying the loan.

 It is always worth approaching your lender directly to ask them for any options that may exist, as lenders do sometimes change their terms and conditions.